dongjuns/dongjuns.github.io/_posts/2020-08-19-RoadDamageDetector.md

 yolov5 -> 0.5~

-each single model: 0.51 or 0.52, nms threshold, TTA,
+each single model: 0.51 or 0.52, nms threshold, TTA

 ...